 LD 20B - Grievance Preparation - Grievance handling is one of the most important aspects of a unionized work environment and as such requires an in-depth understanding of the legal and practical knowledge of the grievance framework.
 Key concepts in this course include important legal tests and considerations when involved with disciplinary procedures, practical experience on how to complete and submit a grievance form and the appropriate collective bargaining agreement language, as well as supporting documentation and investigation skills for building an effective grievance.
 Expand your steward skill set on how to effectively investigate, navigate, and empower stronger grievances in your workplace.

-Learning Development 30: Third-Level Steward Training
+Learning Development 30: Advanced Steward Training

-Length: 2 days
+Length: 2 days (16 hours)

 Learning Development 61: Member Facilitator Training (Under review)